 Into the bush

-The trail will pass a couple of red taped trees (handy for directions on the way back) and you will see the huge canyon walls and the cave opening which is lined on both sides with giant ferns.
+After 50m you will reach the water and see the huge canyon walls which are lined with giant ferns on both sides.
 The creek flows through the sandy wash.
-It’s pretty dramatic and you’ll know immediately you’re in the right place.
+It’s pretty dramatic and you’ll know immediately you’re going to be in for a treat.

 Into the canyon